 Bobcats have mottled reddish- or grayish-brown fur with dark spots and stripes.
 They have short tufts on their ears and ruffs of hair that look like sideburns on the sides of their head.
 Their short tails are 5 to 6 inches in length and end in a black tip.
 Bobcats grow 25 to 40 inches in length and weigh 25 to 35 pounds.

-The bobcat lives mostly in forested and mountainous areas but may also be found around swamps and farmland.
-It is solitary and avoids highly developed areas or areas with dense human populations.
-Mostly nocturnal, it remains hidden during the day.
+Lives mostly in forested and mountainous areas but may also be found around swamps and farmland.

-Bobcats have been recorded mostly in the northern and western portions of the Chesapeake Bay watershed, but they likely range into other areas.
-Each individual has a home range that can extend 5 to 50 square miles, depending on how much food is available.
+Recorded mostly in the northern and western portions of the Chesapeake Bay watershed, but likely ranges into other areas.
+Each individual has a home range extending 5 to 50 square miles, depending on how much food is available.
 Very territorial, they mark home ranges with urine and feces.
 A female’s home range rarely overlaps with other females’ home ranges, while a male’s territory may overlap with other females’ ranges.

 A bobcat will eat nearly any bird, mammal, reptile or other small animal available.
 Mice, hares, rabbits, squirrels, raccoons and small white-tailed deer are all common prey.
 It uses its excellent hearing and vision to hunt during dusk and after nightfall.

 Foxes, coyotes and large owls prey upon bobcat kittens.
 Humans are the only major threat to adult bobcats.